Bobrac3023/Project4_roshan/README.md

     - select ***"Deploy from branch"***
     - Under ***Branch*** dropdown, change to ***Main*** from ***none***
     - From the ***Actions*** tab, select ***Deployment*** to check deployment status

+## Deployment Errors

+- Liquid Template Syntax:
+  - README.md processed by Jekyll for GitHub Pages includes Django/Jinja-style Liquid template syntax that GitHub Pages' Jekyll does not recognize.
+- Solution:
+  - replaced or stylized all Django-style template tags using:
+  - Triple asterisks (***...***) → renders as bold-italic text
+  - No raw blocks that would be processed by Jekyll
+  - No unescaped or raw HTML that conflicts with Markdown rendering
+  - All code-like syntax like in safe inline format

 # Code Validation